Dew sweepers: WSSU hits football practice field early Monday morning

-Usually after a first football practice there are a few tired players afterwards, but that wasn’t the case for Winston-Salem State early Monday morning.
+Usually, a first football practice brings tired players afterward, but that wasn’t the case for Winston-Salem State early Monday morning.

-Maybe the fact that their season was cancelled in 2020 amid the COVID-19 pandemic gave the Rams a new appreciation.
-Or maybe they are in a little better shape because after a spirited 90-minute practice that started at 6 a.m. there were plenty of smiles.
+Maybe the fact that their season was canceled in 2020 amid the COVID-19 pandemic gave the Rams a new appreciation.
+Or maybe they are in a little better shape, because smiles were plentiful after a spirited 90-minute practice that started at 6 a.m.

-The Rams (4-6 in 2019) had 10 practices in the spring before COVID-19 cancelled the rest of the practices.
-This time the Rams will be trying to play through the Delta variant, and it will be challenging.
+The Rams (4-6 in 2019) had 10 practices in the spring before COVID-19 caused the remainder to be canceled.
+This time the Rams will try to play through the delta variant.

-Robert Massey, the interim head coach, says his team is about 50% vaccinated but all of them are required wear masks inside the Bowman Gray Stadium field house and locker room area.
-Massey also said that with the 6 a.m. practice Monday morning the players had to show up at 5 a.m. to go through COVID testing.
+Robert Massey, the interim head coach, says his team is about 50% vaccinated, but all are required to wear masks inside the Bowman Gray Stadium field house and locker room area.
+Massey also said that with the 6 a.m. practice Monday, the players had to show up at 5 a.m. to go through COVID testing.

 “We had 100 percent negative,” Massey said about his 95 players who reported on the first day.
 “That’s a good start, so we were able to get this first practice in.”